Trapped Wind Symptoms and How To Relieve Them

 - You can also try bringing your forehead toward your knee without straining

 - Release the pose and straighten both legs along the ground

 - Repeat the process for your left leg

 - You can also try this pose by pulling both knees toward your chest at the same time.

-Another exercise that can be great for relieving wind is the Happy Baby Pose, or Ananda Balasana.
+Another stretch great for trapped wind relief is the Happy Baby Pose, or Ananda Balasana.

 - Lie flat on your back and slowly bring your knees toward your chest

 - Stretch out your arms and hold the outside of your feet.